farhi/matlab-skychart/README.md

 Matlab, no external toolbox.
 Just copy the files and go into the directory.
 Then type commands above.

-When behind a proxy/firewall, in order to retrieve your GPS location, you may need to define the proxy host and port with e.g.:
+When behind a proxy/firewall, in order to retrieve your initial GPS location, you may need to define the proxy host and port with e.g.:

 ```matlab
 ProxyHost='proxy.ill.fr'; % Proxy address if you are behind a proxy [e.g. myproxy.mycompany.com or empty]